 Keeping Remote Employees Happy, Engaged, and Productive

 Adapting to at-home work can be a major adjustment for some employees, regardless of your policies.
 It’s never been more important to prioritize employee well-being and provide resources that help your employees stay centered and grounded throughout this pandemic.
-Anxiety levels are at an all-time high—and anxiety can lead to burnout.
+Employee mental health struggles like anxiety and depression are at an all-time high—and this can lead to burnout.